snorre-k/desinfect-pxe/README.md

   - copy the content of `%year%_deb` to above folder - this can be used to install own packages e.g. `openssh-server`
   - create a `userinit.sh` script which will be executed at boot by Desinfec't

 The `userinit.sh` script is nessesary to workaround the mount of the signatures share with NFSv3 and `local_locks` enabled.
-This is nessesary for WithSecure to work.
+This is essential for WithSecure to work.
 Additionally it sets a password for the User `desinfect` (default `a` - can be changed).

 ## TFTP Boot Config
 This is only an example.
 Please adapt to your needs.
 The example uses: